 We are party to employment agreements with each of Joseph A. Boshart and Emil Hensel, pursuant to which Mr. Boshart serves as our President and Chief Executive Officer and Mr. Hensel serves as our Chief Financial Officer.
 The initial term of each agreement expired on July 29, 2002.
 Upon expiration of such initial term, each agreement automatically renewed for a one-year term, and will continue to renew for successive one-year terms unless prior to the end of such renewal term either party has given at least 90 days' prior written notice of its intention not to renew the agreement.
 Messrs.
 Boshart and Hensel currently receive annual base salaries of \$350,000 and \$262,500, respectively.
 These salaries are subject to increase upon annual review by the Compensation Committee of the Board of Directors, and each of Messrs.
 Boshart and Hensel is eligible to receive an annual bonus at the discretion of our Compensation Committee.
 Messrs.
 Boshart and Hensel are eligible to participate in all benefit plans and fringe benefit arrangements available to our senior executives.
 If either executive's employment is terminated without cause, the executive will be entitled to the greater of (x) base salary, for the balance of the renewal term, certain other benefits provided in the agreement and bonus for the fiscal year in which termination occurs and (y) one year's worth of his base salary in effect as of the date of termination.
 Each of Messrs.
 Boshart and Hensel is subject to a two-year post-termination noncompetition covenant.
-However, if either executive's employment is terminated without cause, then the non-competition agreement will be effective only if we continue to pay the executive's base salary, bonus and other benefits provided in the agreement for the term of the noncompetition covenant.
+However, if either executive's employment is terminated without cause, then non-competition agreement will be effective only if we continue to pay the executive's base salary, bonus and other benefits provided in the agreement for the term of the noncompetition covenant.
 We are permitted to terminate the noncompetition covenant, and related payments, upon 30 days' prior written notice.

 In addition, we are party to an employment agreement with Kevin Conlin, pursuant to which Mr. Conlin serves as President of the Consulting Division.
 The initial term of the agreement expires on December 31, 2003.
 Upon expiration of the initial term, the agreement will be automatically renewed for successive one-year terms, unless prior to the end of the initial term or renewal term either party has given at least 30 days' prior notice of its intention not to renew the agreement.
 Mr. Conlin currently receives an annual base salary of \$235,000.
 His salary is subject to increase upon annual review by the Chief Executive Officer and the Compensation Committee of the Board of Directors, and Mr. Conlin is eligible to receive an annual bonus at the discretion of our Compensation Committee.
-If Mr. Conlin is terminated with cause, he or his estate shall be entitled to the earned but unpaid portion of his than current salary and any accrued vacation.
-If Mr. Conlin is terminated without cause, shall terminate his own employment for good reason, or there is a change of control of the Company, he shall be entitled to (i) one year's worth of his base salary in effect as of the date of termination, (ii) the bonus he would have been entitled to for the year in which his termination occurs, on a pro rata basis, and (iii) any accrued vacation.
-Mr. Conlin is subject to a two-year post-termination noncompetition covenant.
-However, if Mr. Conlin is terminated without cause, then the noncompetition agreement will be effective only for a period of one year and only if we continue to pay Mr. Conlin's base salary during that period.
+If Mr. Conlin is terminated without cause, he or his estate shall be entitled to the earned but unpaid portion of his than current salary and any accrued vacation.
+If Mr. Conlin is terminated without cause, shall terminate his own employment for good reason, or there is a change of control of the Company, he shall be entitled to (i) one year's worth of his base salary in effect as of the date of termination, (ii) the bonus he would have been entitled to for the year in which his terminated without cause, then the noncompetition agreement will be effective only for a period of one year and only if we continue to pay Mr. Conlin's base salary during that period.